ElucidataInc/polly-docs/docs/Apps/Data Studio/CCLE Correlation Analysis.md

 *   Correlation with metadata - The selected metadata column is split so that each newly created column represents one unique value from the column and the values represent the presence(1) or absence(0) of that feature.
 Contingency table created for each of these columns separately.

-*   Correlation with expression - The gene expression values are binarised and samples are labeled 'Highly expressed' where there is at least one standard deviation difference on the higher side.
-Rest are labeled 'Not expressed'.
+*   Correlation with expression - The gene expression values are binarised and samples are labeled *Highly expressed* where there is at least one standard deviation difference on the higher side.
+Rest are labeled *Not expressed*.
 A contingency table is then created.

 ![Correlation](../../img/ccle/15.png) <center>**Figure 15.** Correlation parameters</center>